xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev_v1.3.0.md

 **If**, for example, for a repository in the NEO core project:

 - You have, over the last 3 months, made over 5 pull requests that have been committed to the project OR have edited(added and deleted) over 200 lines of code [*(number determined by referencing /neo-project commits)*](https://github.com/neo-project/neo/graphs/contributors).
+Or over a longer period of time, made a similar amount of contribution on average.
 - You have been able to consistently make pull requests that do not require extensive reviews and re-writes before being able to commit to the project.

 Then you are likely going to be offered the role of a core developer, which comes with privileges and responsibilities.